irx-404notfound/programming-notes/java-script/js-fundaments.md

 let hasPizza;

-if (hasPizza !== true) { // Is hasPizza different than true but with the same type, or no? orderPizza();
+if (hasPizza !== true) { // Is hasPizza different from true and also a different type? orderPizza();
 } else {
   cook();